MHickey2/Where-Evil-Dwells/README.md

 <br/>

-## Colour Scheme    <a name="colourscheme"></a>
+## Theme    <a name="theme"></a>

-The colour scheme encompasses the html index page and the terminal screen.
+The site encompasses the html index page and the terminal screen.
 I wanted to have a background image that resonates with the theme of the game.
 I simply applied a background image of a creepy house.
 In regards to the interface i added aasci art images to supplement the settings depicted in the text.
 The background colours were used to make certain elements stand out i.e. the letter.
 Colour was applied to prompts, to make them stand out from the rest of the text flow.
-Colour was also used when the player dies in the game(red).
+Colour was also used when the player dies in the game(red) as it is synonymous with danger.

 <br>